-- A.4 VISUAL STANDARDS: ISO 8501-1/SIS SS 05 59 00, Photograph B Sa2, depicts the appearance of a surface that is consistent with the definition of an industrial blast. - A.5 SURFACE IMPERFECTIONS: Surface imperfections can cause premature failure if the service is severe.
+A.5 SURFACE IMPERFECTIONS: Surface imperfections can cause premature failure when the service is severe.
 Coatings tend to pull away from sharp edges and projections, leaving little or no coating to protect the underlying steel.
-Other features that are difficult to properly cover and protect include crevices, weld porosity, laminations, etc. The high cost of the methods to remedy the surface imperfections requires weighing the benefits of edge rounding, weld spatter removal, etc., versus a potential coating failure.
+Other features that are difficult to properly cover and protect include crevices, weld porosities, laminations, etc. The high cost of the methods to remedy surface imperfections requires weighing the benefits of edge rounding, weld spatter removal, etc., versus a potential coating failure.

-Poorly adhering contaminants, such as weld slag residues, loose weld spatter, and some minor surface laminations, may be removed during the blast cleaning operation.
+Poorly adhering contaminants, such as weld slag residues, loose weld spatter, and some minor surface laminations may be removed during the blast cleaning operation.
 Other surface defects (steel laminations, weld porosities, or deep corrosion pits) may not be evident until the surface preparation has been completed.
 Therefore, proper planning for such surface repair work is essential because the timing of the repairs may occur before, during, or after the blast cleaning operation.
-Section 4 of SSPC-SP COM and NACE Standard RP0178 (latest edition), "Fabrication Details, Surface Finish Requirements, and Proper Design Considerations for Tanks and Vessels to Be Lined for Immersion Service," contain additional information on surface imperfections.
+Section 4.4 of SSPC-SP COM and NACE Standard RP0178 (latest edition), "Fabrication Details, Surface Finish Requirements, and Proper Design Considerations for Tanks and Vessels to be Lined for Immersion Service" contain additional information on surface imperfections.